Mikeyzilla/roman-empire-reminder/src/KnownIssues.md

 D) There is no on click redirection for the button yet.

-E) The index file is html, not PHP yet.
+E) The index file (and all other web page files) are in html, not PHP yet.
+Because of this, we have unnecessary style files and functionality files.
+PHP should combine all three (HTML, CSS, and backend code) into one file when fixed.